 Walk – Walk1

-If the user selects a path and chooses to walk it, then the app should focus and display the path.
+If the user selects a path and optionally a specific route in the path and chooses to walk it, then the app should focus and display the route or entire path.

 Rate – Walk2

 If the user walks a path and chooses to rate it, then the app should allow input of the rating and update the path’s average rating accordingly.